fkaduk/kobodeck/README.md

 Spurious triggers
 -----------------

-We trigger the script on *any* udev activity on the network interfaces.
-That means we start the script when the interface goes *down* as well, which is silly because, well, the network is down.
+<del>We trigger the script on *any* udev activity on the network
+interfaces.
+That means we start the script when the interface goes *down* as well, which is silly because, well, the network is down.</del> Fixed: we now fire only on `ACTION=="add"` events, although this still fires quite often...
+For example, it fires when the Kobo goes back from the library rescan.

-I also noticed that sometimes, turning wifi on did *not* trigger the script.
+<del>I also noticed that sometimes, turning wifi on did *not* trigger the
+script.</del> (Unconfirmed.)

 We *could* abuse the init system's `respawn` flag (as there is no cron daemon) to fire up the program repeatedly (with a sleep in between, of course).
 But this could affect battery usage, so use with care...